 Jenny is an expert in urban economics and housing policy, focusing particularly on housing affordability.
 Jenny has written extensively on land use regulation, housing prices, urban amenities, and neighborhood change.
 Jenny earned a PhD in Public Policy from Harvard University, a Master’s in City Planning from M.I.T., and a B.A. in Economics and Political and Social Thought from the University of Virginia.

-Ember Smith, Research Assistant
+Ember Smith, Senior Research Assistant

 Ember joined the Center on Children and Families after completing her B.A. in Economics at the University of Nevada Las Vegas, where she wrote a thesis on impact of automation on the 2016 presidential election in the Mountain West.
 Before joining the team, she worked as a research assistant at Brookings Mountain West focusing on state health policy, automation, and economic mobility.
 Ember currently authors the center’s twice-monthly newsletter, Class Notes, and researches gender and education policy.